hecerinc/Notes-On/finanzas/chap2.md

 ##### Solvency ratio

-Meausre the degree of exposure to insolvency.
+Measure the degree of exposure to insolvency.
 The potential to withstand financial problems.

 ```
 Total net worth / Total assets